Trawling: Physical damage

-As a result of these processes, a vast array of species are threatened around the world.
+Despite these scientific disputes that to a large extent are oriented around scientific modelling, other effects of trawling are not disputed.
+A vast array of species are threatened by trawling around the world.
 In particular, trawling can directly kill coral reefs by breaking them up and burying them in sediments.
 In addition, trawling can kill corals indirectly by wounding coral tissue, leaving the reefs vulnerable to infection.
 The net effect of fishing practices on global coral reef populations is suggested by many scientists to be alarmingly high.
 Published research has shown that benthic trawling destroys the cold-water coral Lophelia pertusa, an important habitat for many deep-sea organisms.

 Midwater (pelagic) trawling is a much "cleaner" method of fishing, in that the catch usually consists of just one species and does not physically damage the sea bottom.
 However, environmental groups have raised concerns that this fishing practice may be responsible for significant volumes of by-catch, particularly cetaceans (dolphins, porpoises, and whales).